BYUI-CSE210/jumper-jumper-team-02/README.md

 ## Give Us Our Extra Credit Pretty Please?

 We Added a difficulty setting with three options with different word pools to draw from.
+We also printed a nice Welcome Message from the terminal_service class.

 We think this is kinda neat and we hope you like it.